protontypes/open-sustainable-technology/README.md

 - [lca_algebraic](https://github.com/oie-mines-paristech/lca_algebraic) - This library is a small layer above brightway2, designed for the definition of parametric inventories with fast computation of LCA impacts, suitable for monte-carlo analyis.
 - [pyLCAIO](https://github.com/maximeagez/pylcaio) - An object class to hybridize lifecycle assessment and environmentally extended input-output (EEIO) databases.
 - [UN/CEFACT CRM](https://github.com/uncefact/project-crm) - Critical raw materials traceability & transparency project.
+- [Doughnut Biotool](https://github.com/NFrancart/doughnut-biotool) - A tool to calculate a building project's impacts on biodiversity over the entire life cycle.

 ### Circular Economy and Waste
 - [ONEARMY](https://github.com/ONEARMY/precious-plastic) - A series of tools for the Precious Plastic community to collaborate around the world and tackle plastic waste.